David Price to Dennis Eckersley: 'Just show your face' in clubhouse

 "If Eck was around, he'd know who we are," Price told reporters.
 "He's never in the clubhouse.
 Mr. Remy is always in here.
 [Play-by-play announcer] Dave O'Brien is always around.
 Mr. [Mike] Timlin, on the road trip, was always in the clubhouse.
 He's the one guy I've seen in my career that doesn't ever show his face in the clubhouse.
 There's a reason behind that."

 Eckersley has a good reason for not being at Fenway Park this weekend for the Red Sox's series against the Kansas City Royals.
-As a Hall of Famer, he's attending the annual induction ceremony in Cooperstown, New York.?
+As a Hall of Famer, he is attending the annual induction ceremony in Cooperstown, New York.?

 Red Sox owner John Henry, chairman Tom Werner, team president Sam Kennedy and president of baseball operations Dave Dombrowski have apologized to Eckersley.
 But neither Price nor any uniformed personnel, including manager John Farrell, has followed suit.